-Many people think is that they need to go self-employed to make money.
+Many people think is that starting a business is what they need to do to make money.
 This is partially true, but it is the way that you do it which holds the biggest key to success (and less stress!).

 I’m going to talk through what I have learnt from this book, and perhaps you’ll want to check it out and read it yourself too!